ocoster/PreMulAlpha/README.md

 Some batching might be able to be done with texture atlasing, but the different blend modes will break most batching attempts.

 Consider the worst case of a particle effect that changes blend mode on a per-particle basis - eg. smoke with sparks interspersed.
-This will require change the blend mode on a per particle basis in order to do correct rendering.
+This will require changing the blend mode on a per particle basis in order to do correct rendering.

 By switching to pre-multiplied blend mode for all particle effects, and entire scene can be done with one draw call (assuming atlasing/2D array for the textures)